IceCoffee426/weathrgetr/README.md

 ## Version History

 - 1.1 (20/04/2023)
-  - You can now get weather from your current location
+  - You can now get weather from your current location and toggle between units
 - 1.0 (05/04/2023)
   - Initial Release